nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 The personal workspace menu gives you a direct access to your collections and personal documents.

-### Offline mode
+### Offline Mode

-When your phone loses network connection or when you turn it on airplane mode, an offline banner will be displayed.
-However, assets won't be loaded nor accessible without connexion.
+When your phone loses network connection or when you turn it on airplane mode, an offline banner is displayed.
+However, assets aren't loaded nor accessible without connection.

 <div>
 <table class="hover" style="border: 0px;">